 Southside Parlor is tucked away on the fourth floor of a building in Itaewon.
 If you look up, you’ll spot a giant sign, but it’s easy to walk straight past if you’re not paying attention.

-I’d heard such good things about this place and was especially excited to try the fried chicken tacos.
+I’d heard such good things about this place, and I was especially excited to try the fried chicken tacos.
 Now, I know this is a cocktail bar roundup, but take my advice and go hungry, because those tacos were chef’s kiss.

 Pussyfoot Saloon